0xAliHn/kotlin-for-android-developers/construction_methods_and_function_parameters.md

 }
 ```

+An extremely useful thing about parameters is that we can make them optional by specifying a
-We can give the parameters to specify a default value so that they become optional, which is very helpful.
-Here is an example of creating a function in the Activity to toast a piece of information:
+**default value**.
+Here it is an example of a function you could create in an activity, which uses a toast
+to show a message:

 ```kotlin
 fun toast(message: String, length: Int = Toast.LENGTH_SHORT) {